eriknelson/cat-osb-f2f-2017/README.md

 Some complaints around the language of the spec being ambiguous.
-AI to remove "orphan mitigation" section and the term "orphan", and just talk about when its expected to "clean up" for each failed op.
+AI to remove "orphan mitigation" section and the term "orphan", and just talk about when it's expected to "clean up" for each failed op.

 **Swagger Doc & JSON Schema**